 These guidelines help our partners and users understand Darabase’s position on how we work with them, what we expect of them, and the value that we can all create together in this fast-moving and thrilling mixed reality world!

 We simply believe that we should apply the same tried, tested and trusted approach to this new form of media and advertising that has worked for decades in other verticals.
-For example, if you advertise on an Out of Home billboard, you know that the property owner behind it has given their permission and in some way will be remunerated accordingly.
+For example, if you advertise on an Out of Home billboard, you know that the property owner behind it has given their permission, in some way endorsed it and will be remunerated accordingly.

 If you place AR commercial content on a building or in a physical location, we think the same rules should apply.
-Now you can argue that, “well, it’s not really on the building, it’s only on my screen, so it doesn’t really count”, But the fact that you’ve chosen to display your ad on, let’s say.
-Buckingham Palace or the White House, is because you know those locations will add value to your campaign and content.
+Now you can argue that, “well, it’s not really on the building, it’s only on my screen, so it doesn’t really count”, But this argument doesn’t really bear much scrutiny.
+You could use visual effects to put your logo onto a location in a TV commercial and it would “only be on the screen”, but you couldn’t and wouldn’t do that without permission, so why would you in AR?
+Additionally the simple fact that you’ve chosen to display your ad on, let’s say, Buckingham Palace or the White House, is because you know those locations will add context and value to your campaign and content.
+There is an implied endorsement.

-All responsible publishers, platforms, agencies, brands and advertisers want to work in a permission-based way, even if the law doesn’t demand it yet.
-Darabase is making it easy for all parties to ensure they continue to do so in location-based AR.
+All responsible publishers, platforms, agencies, brands and advertisers want to work in a permission-based way, even if the law doesn’t explicitly demand it yet.
+Some even have a permission based media element formally written into their terms of service.
+Darabase is making it easy for all parties to ensure they continue to operate this way in location-based AR.

 serve their own choice of content – for example, a retailer showing a promotion;

-earn money by showing third party content - for example an advertisement;
+earn money by allowing third party content to be displayed – for example an AR advertisement.

 We know that often the ownership of a property is complex.
 There are freeholders, leaseholders, management companies, tenants and so on.
 When registering a property the registrant is able to also detail Interested Parties.
 For example, a management company can register a building but should also then include in the account the details of other Interested Parties, such as the Freeholder on whose behalf they are acting.
 If there is a conflict between registrants of a property, Darabase will do its best to fairly decide whose rights of ownership prevail.

 It is critical that the information you give us when you register is accurate and truthful and that you have the consent and knowledge of all interested parties in the property.
-Property changes hands every day and if your ownership position changes on any property registered with us, it is your responsibility to let us know so we can update Darabase accordingly.
+Property changes hands every day and if your ownership position changes on any property registered with us, it is your responsibility to let us know so that ownerships and management responsibilities are updated in the Darabase Property Portal accordingly.

 In some cases, Darabase allows you to use our platform to upload and display AR content on your property.
 This content will be widely visible through a range of publicly available applications and websites so it’s important that the content you choose is appropriate.
 As a guide you agree it must not include: